AwaNoodle/buildingAppWithDocker/README.md

 > docker rmi localhost:5000/mynodeapp:0.0.2
 ```

-...and test out the old and new versions:
+...and test out the old and new versions (make sure you follow the port definitions closely or you could get a conflict):

 ```bash
 > docker run -d -p 7788:7788 --name testingRegistry_latest localhost:5000/mynodeapp